Jordan–Schur theorem

 where π(n) is the prime-counting function.
 This was subsequently improved by Hans Frederick Blichfeldt who replaced the 12 with a 6.
 Unpublished work on the finite case was also done by Boris Weisfeiler.
 Subsequently, Michael Collins, using the classification of finite simple groups, showed that in the finite case, one can take ƒ(n) = (n + 1)! when n is at least 71, and gave near complete descriptions of the behavior for smaller n.

+Generalization to arbitrary fields

+The theorem has also been extended to finite subgroups of general linear groups over arbitrary fields - with a more complicated albeit analogous statement - by Collins and separately Larsen and Pink.
+Collins's paper includes exact bounds and depends on the classification of finite simple groups; Larsen and Pink used a different approach that avoids depending on the CFSG.